 Hours - 9:00 am to 9:00 pm

-Amenities - Softball diamond, tennis court, volleyball court, horseshoe court, children's playground, covered picnic area with electricity, barbeque grills, community garden, and restrooms.
+Amenities - Softball diamond, tennis court, basketball, volleyball court (ice rink in winter), horseshoe court, children's playground, covered picnic area with electricity, barbeque grills, community garden, and restrooms.
 Potable water is available until October behind the restrooms.
-A planned pedestrian bridge will cross the Colorado River at the water treatment plant connecting the Town Park and Pioneer Park, below.
+A planned pedestrian bridge will cross the Colorado River at the water treatment plant connecting the Town Park and Pioneer Park.

 Colorado Health Foundation and Kaboom playground improvements from 2017